Managing Your Money

 Simplify payroll and employment tax remittances

 Your employees rely on you to do payroll calculations accurately, send payroll tax deductions to the government and issue cheques.
-We can help with Third Party Payment, INTERAC® email transfer and payroll service:
+We can help with Third Party Payment, INTERAC® e-Transfer and payroll service:

 - Third Party Payment (3PP) provides automatic payment into employees’ RBC accounts at no cost to you.

-- INTERAC® email transfers are password protected, secure transfers that allow you to pay employees with accounts at any financial institution via email.
+- INTERAC® e-Transfers are password protected, secure transfers that allow you to pay employees with accounts at any financial institution via email or text message notifications.

 - Use ADP® payroll services to process payroll and make deductions, remittances and deposits on your behalf.